jabbercat/jabbercat/docs/testing/index.rst

   it’s not open; we’ll add notifications and unread-message counters to the list of conversations at some point.

-* Avatars (including auto-generated ones) will at some point be shown in the message view, but we haven’t gotten around to implement that yet.
-If you have strong opinions how and where those shall be included, feel free to voice them.
+* Currently, we don’t update the message view when avatars are changed.
+This is on the to-do list.
+(Note that the most common effect of this is that only auto-generated avatars are shown in the message view.)

 * Setting avatars, account tags and account colors isn’t implemented yet, despite there being some UI for that (that UI is 100% functionless).